 This all depends on your priorities but some of the factors to consider include:

-- Will you need savings for other things eg a house deposit – in that case you may want to still work towards that goal even if the interest you are earning is not high.
+- Will you need savings for other things, such as saving for a home deposit?
+In that case, you may want to build up your savings even if the interest you are earning is not high.

 Options for your savings

 If you are considering savings there are a number of options available:

 - For first home buyers, the government’s First Home Super Saver Scheme (FHSS Scheme) means you can earn a higher rate of interest on money saved into your super, and you can withdraw some super savings to contribute to a home deposit.

 - Some banks offer higher short-term variable interest rates.
 To qualify, you’ll usually need to meet particular terms and conditions (such as a minimum monthly deposit and not making withdrawals in a certain period).

 - There are many longer-term savings options available which may offer a better rate of return than the low bank rates currently on offer – both inside and outside of your super.
 However, please be aware that higher potential returns usually come with higher risks and that past performance is not a reliable indicator of future performance when it comes to investment products.

 Main image source: Rawpixel.com/Shutterstock.com